Ausones: Ausones in the Aeolian Islands and Sicily

-Calypso).
-The son of Auson was Liparus, from whence the Lipari Islands derive their name.

-From 1240 to 850 BC the Aeolian Islands are occupied by a group of Ausones brought there by the legendary Liparus.
-According to a legend Liparus is succeeded by Aeolus whose house, according to Homer, gave hospitality to Ulysses.
-This continuous occupation may have been interrupted violently when during the late 9th century BC the Ausonian civilisation site, Lipara, on the island of Lipari was burned and apparently not rebuilt.
+From 1240 to 850 BC, the Aeolian Islands were occupied by a group of Ausones brought there by the legendary Liparus.
+According to a legend Liparus is succeeded by Aeolus whose house, according to Homer, gave hospitality to Odysseus.
+This continuous occupation may have been interrupted violently when, during the late 9th century BC, the Ausonian civilisation site, Lipara, on the island of Lipari was burned and apparently not rebuilt.
 Around 1270 BC part of the Ausones relocated from Campania to Sicily.

 The excavations on Lipari have revealed an assemblage which shares many features with those of contemporary Southern Italy (in its Subapennine-Protovillanovan phases).
 This insular culture has been named as Ausonian I (1250/1200–1150 BC) and II (1150–850 BC) and associated with the Pantalica I and II (Cassibile) phases in Sicily (See Luigi Bernabò Brea).

 Archaeological findings

-Cales, in the commune of Calvi Risorta (province of Caserta, Campania), of which remains has been found, has been identified as an Ausonian city.
+Cales, in the commune of Calvi Risorta (province of Caserta, Campania), of which remains have been found, has been identified as an Ausonian city.

-In the park of Roccamonfina remains of a polygonal line of walls belonging to the Ausonian civilization have been discovered.
+In the park of Roccamonfina, remains of a line of polygonal masonry walls belonging to the Ausonian civilization have been discovered.